7x11x13/soundcloud.py/README.md

 You can find your token in your browser cookies for SoundCloud under the name "oauth_token".
 A new token will be generated each time you log out and log back in.

+## Notes on `**kwargs`
+All API methods have a `**kwargs` argument which you can use to pass extra, undocumented arguments to the SoundCloud v2 API in case I missed some parameter which you find useful.
+If this is the case, feel free to create an issue or pull request to document the missing argument.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)